querydavid/clipgraph/README.md

 # clipgraph
-A simple CLI to parse and graph numerical data pasted to the clipboard
+A simple CLI to parse, graph, and analyze numerical data pasted to the clipboard

 Uses the [rasciigraph](https://github.com/orhanbalci/rasciigraph) and [histo](https://docs.rs/histo/latest/histo/index.html) crates.